DataDog/documentation/content/en/serverless/guide/nodejs.md

 If your logs still aren’t appearing in Datadog, you can [follow the troubleshooting steps here][9].

-## Triage your lambda errors in the log explorer
+## Triage your Lambda errors in the log explorer

-Visit the Datadog Serverless view to view all of the lambda functions.
+Visit the Datadog Serverless view to view all of the Lambda functions.
 Navigate to a specific function to see the logs being emitted from the function.
 Then navigate to the log explorer to learn more about the log.

 {{< img src="serverless/guides/end-to-end_serverless_monitoring_database/guide_video_3-compressed.mp4" video="true" alt="Serverless Page Logs"  style="width:90%;">}}